CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 Another advantage of Klipper is that you don't have to recompile and flash the printer firmware every time you change something in the configuration file like you do in Marlin.
 You can even edit the configuration file on the web interface and hit a button to reset the printer and instantly load the new configuration.
 This makes the tuning process much more efficient.

+It's also highly configurable.
+Here are some of the cool things you can do with it:

+- You can set it up to run multiple boards on a single printer (if you have a ton of steppers and/or extruders)
+- You can run multiple printers from one Raspberry Pi and control them all from a single web interface
+- You can set up a printer farm by running a ton of printers on a powerful Linux PC

 ### Use this online README as a reference since the troubleshooting section is constantly updated, or `git pull` frequently.

 # Klipper Firmware for FLSUN QQ-S Pro